cambridge-ceu/csd3/systems/web.md

 and dynamic navigation.
 For instance, suppose our directory contains a `README.md` (as in a GitHub repository) which can be converted to
 `README.html` via `pandoc`.
-We would then be able to browse our directory as files + web page with `README.html` alone (allowing for explicit file download), or a web page when `index.html` is created as a symbolic link to `README.html` (files are invisible unless explicit links are available in it).
+We would then be able to browse our directory as files + web page with `README.html` alone (allowing for explicit file download), or a web page when `index.html` is created as a symbolic link to `README.html` (files are invisible unless explicit links are given inside).

 The `firefox` browser available at `/usr/bin/firefox` is dysfunctional, so several alternatives are described here.